 “Now, as my heart has changed from being a very cold one to a very warm one because of Christ, I am more than thankful to celebrate Christ’s resurrection!
 I love to go to church and take my family there.
 They love going there and we all are so thankful with our Lord Jesus for having changed all of us to believe in Him.”

 We hope you have enjoyed this peek into Easter in Guatemala.
-Wherever you are celebrating, we wish you Christ’s peace and joy this Easter!
+Now read about traditions in El Salvador!